Marine Forecast Discussion

 Tropical concerns: No tropical cyclone threats are forecast in the coming week.Â

-Marine: Seas currently feature approximately 3-5 ft. wave heights with a southeasterly swell, and a dominant period of 7-9 seconds.
-Wave heights will maintain 4-5 ft. levels Friday, then will decrease over the holiday weekend.
-Wave heights will likely remain at generally 2-3 ft. levels through midweek next week.
+Marine: Seas currently feature approximately 3-4 ft. wave heights with a south-southeasterly swell, and a dominant period of 5-8 seconds.
+Wave heights will start the forecast period at 2-3 ft. levels Friday, then will increase Friday night as a cold front approaches the region, and then moves through on Saturday evening.
+Wave heights will likely remain at generally 3-5 ft. levels through midweek next week with another cold front expected Tuesday.
 Thunderstorms can provide localized rough boat and beach conditions higher than wave heights indicated, and you should monitor statements issued by the National Weather Service forecast office in Mount Holly, NJ for the latest marine advisories.
-At present time, thunderstorm chances will be highest Friday afternoon/evening as a warm front lifts northward through the region.
-Ocean water temperatures will continue to run slightly below seasonal average for this upcoming week in the lower to middle 70s.
+At present time, thunderstorm chances will be highest Saturday afternoon/evening and again on Tuesday as fronts move through the area.
+Ocean water temperatures will continue to run near to slightly above seasonal average for this upcoming week in the lower to middle 60s.

 Forecaster:Â Rinaldi